Top Rated Virginia Traffic Lawyer VA Attorney • 1500+ Reviews

 Best Law Firm 2024 Riley Wells Attorneys at Law - Traffic Ticket, Reckless Driving, Speeding, and Virginia Criminal Defense Lawyer Virginia is frequently recognized as a state with strict traffic laws.
 Traffic violations such as DUI / DWI, reckless driving, and speeding are among the more popularly enforced laws.
 Virginia traffic violations are first classified into either the criminal offense category or the traffic infraction category.
 Criminal traffic violations can either be a felony or a misdemeanor.
 Traffic infraction violations can either be a demerit point offense or a no demerit point non-moving violation.
 State Troopers & Local Police aggressively enforce the traffic laws.
 Penalties can range from a small fine to incarceration depending on the seriousness of the offense and the facts of the case.

-***Our attorneys are licensed to practice law in all Virginia Courts***
+***Our traffic lawyers are licensed to practice law in all Virginia Courts***

 30,000+ Clients Represented